 Funeral Service is a licensed vocation requiring each candidate to pass a licensing examination.
-The laws prescribing requirements for the license vary from state to state ... go to www.theconferenceonline.org (click on "Resources" and then "State Licensing Requirements").
+The laws prescribing requirements for the license, which vary from state to state can be found at: www.theconferenceonline.org (click on "Resources" and then "State Licensing Requirements").
 If you have been convicted of a criminal offense, check with the Funeral Service Licensing Board of the state in which you wish to be licensed to ensure that the conviction will not jeopardize your ability to qualify for licensure in that state.

 As your first step you should be familiar with the educational, legal and other requirements in the state or states in which you wish to be licensed.
 If you decide to make Funeral Service your career, AAMI will assist you in securing more detailed information by referring you to the appropriate state agency.
-For information on state licensing requirements go to www.theconferenceonline.org (click on "Resources" and then "State Licensing Requirements").

-BEFORE MOVING TO ANOTHER STATE.
-An online student that is enrolled in the AAMI associate degree program that considers moving or moves to a state in which AAMI is not authorized to provide online education should inquire with that state's funeral licensing board(s) and appropriate higher education agencies regarding the acceptance of the AAMI credits and associate degree for licensure.
-See AAMI'S website (www.funeraleducation.org) and click on "Online" and then "Associate Degree - Get Started!" and "State Authorization" for a listing of the states in which AAMI is authorized to offer online learning.
+BEFORE MOVING TO ANOTHER STATE: An online student who is enrolled in the AAMI associate degree program and considers moving or moves to a state in which AAMI is not authorized to provide online education, should communicate with the state's funeral licensing board(s) and appropriate higher education agencies regarding the acceptance of the AAMI credits and associate degree for licensure.
+See page 17 of this Catalog for the six states in which AAMI has not sought approval.